yaraslav/Setting_of_D-Link_switches/Dlink and Dante device.md

 EEE can result in poor synchronization performance and occasional audio dropouts.

->Examples of unmanaged switches that have Energy Efficient Ethernet, which we do not recommend using with Dante are listed below

->D-Link DGS-105 Unmanaged 10/100/1000Mbps 5-Port Gigabit Switch
->
->D-Link DGS-1016A 16-Port Unmanaged Gigabit Switch
->
->D-Link DGS-1024A Unmanaged 10/100/1000Mbps 24-Port Unmanaged Gigabit Switch

 ### Switches settings

 ### (DGS-1510/DGS-3130/DGS-3630 series)

 First of all.
+There's some guide for DGS-1210 - via Web-interface.
+[See here](https://service.shure.com/articles/en_US/Knowledge/configuring-dgs-1210-switch-for-shure-devices-and-dante?r=2916&ui-knowledge-components-aura-actions.KnowledgeArticleVersionCreateDraftFromOnlineAction.createDraftFromOnlineArticle=1)

+So, the settings for DGS-1510/DGS-3130/DGS-3630 series via standart CLI (Cisco-like CLI) see below.

+First step.
 The common requrement is **configuring VLANs.**
 Should be configure minimum two VLANs - "managment" VLAN and "Dante devices" VLAN.
 These VLANs should be different from "native" VLAN (VLAN1 ID).
 If required, define access and trunk interfaces.

 <details>